samiBendou/am_scripts/README.md

         ```python
         NEWLINES = ["thailand.html", "india.html"]
         ```
     -   If you use AM2+ you can import .csv financial data given by the AM website.
-At project root, create a directory named `exports`.
         Download the last .csv financial report and put it into the `exports` directory.

-    - Your if everything went well your `scrap` directory must looks like :
+    -   If everything went well your `scrap` directory must looks like this :

         ![scrap](img/scrap.png)